Grimrukh/soulstruct-blender/README.md

 This Blender Extension add-on enables you to import a large number of different FromSoftware file formats, manipulate their data in Blender, and export them back to game files.

+It's powered by:
-It's powered by [Soulstruct](https://github.com/Grimrukh/soulstruct), my giant Python library of FromSoftware formats, and [Soulstruct Havok](https://github.com/Grimrukh/soulstruct-havok), an experimental expansion library for Havok formats.
+- [Soulstruct](https://github.com/Grimrukh/soulstruct), my giant Python library of FromSoftware formats.
+- [Soulstruct Havok](https://github.com/Grimrukh/soulstruct-havok), an experimental expansion library for Havok formats.
+- [Firelink](https://github.com/Grimrukh/Firelink), my newer C++ FromSoftware library with a Python binding layer called `pyrelink` bindings.
+  - This library is now used for core file formats (Binder, FLVER), texture conversion, and specific file formats that are so large and complex that Python I/O is too slow (e.g. Elden Ring MSBs).

 I developed these tools over the years in parallel with the development of Dark Souls: Nightfall, and finally put aside some time to polish and release them.
 I hope they serve you well and anticipate whatever mods they enable :)

-**Blender 4.5 or later is required.** Internal API changes introduced in Blender 4.5 have prevented me from supporting earlier versions.
-The maximum tested version is **Blender 5.1** (the latest release as of April 2026).
+**Blender 5.1 or later is required.** Blender 5.1 introduced native DirectX texture support and upgraded the internal Python version to 3.13, meaning I can save bandwidth for supporting older Python versions across the whole Soulstruct ecosystem.

 ## Table of Contents